pyepics/pyepics/doc/arrays.rst

 To be clear, the :meth:`pv.put` above could be done in a separate process -- the :meth:`pv.get` is not using a value cached from the :meth:`pv.put`.

-This feature seems to depend on the record definition, and requires version 3.14.12.1 of Epics base or higher, and can be checked by comparing :meth:`ca.version` with the string '4.13'.
+This feature was introduced in Epics CA 3.14.12.1, and may not work for data from IOCs running extremely old versions of Epics base.

 Character Arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~